People

 The class of viral RNAs that are extremely resistant to digestion by host cell’s ribonucleases due to their unique 3D topology is called exoribonuclease-resistant RNAs or xrRNAs.
 It was reported in our lab that xrRNA’s resistance to enzymatic degradation is strongly tied to the extreme mechanical rigidity of its structure.
 I study the necessary contacts in xrRNAs’ structures that provide such mechanical stability and kinetics of enzyme-xrRNA interaction.
 The understanding of the mechanisms during enzymatic digestion in xrRNAs will uncover new potential ways for antiviral therapeutics.

-Bahar Hamzeh, Graduate Student
+Souroush Khalilzadehsabet, Graduate Student